WhyNotNatural

 Vitamin K2 Benefits

 Have you heard of vitamin K2?
-Most people haven't, or confuse it with vitamin K1.
-While both are considered "vitamin K", many experts believe they're different enough to warrant a completely different classification!
+Most people haven't, and many confuse it with vitamin K1.
+While both fall under the vitamin K family, they function differently in the body and are often discussed separately.

-Intake of this critical nutrient is incredibly low in the typical diet.
-It's found in fatty parts of animal products (especially organ meats) and fermented foods.
+Intake of this important nutrient tends to be low in the typical diet.
+It’s found mainly in the fatty portions of animal products, especially organ meats, as well as certain fermented foods.

-Let's talk about what vitamin K, how K1 is different from K2, specific vitamin K2 benefits, and how to get more in your diet.
+Let’s walk through what vitamin K is, how K1 differs from K2, key vitamin K2 functions, and how to get more of it in your routine.

-Within K2, there are many different sub-forms, with the most common ones being MK-4 and MK-7.
+Within K2, the most common subtypes are MK-4 and MK-7.

-Some scientists believe that K1 and K2 should be classified as completely different nutrients.
+Some researchers believe K1 and K2 should eventually be categorized as separate nutrients because of these differences.

-Studies using vitamin K supplements for bone and heart health improvement have shown that vitamin K2 has a positive impact whereas K1 did not improve outcomes.
+Studies exploring vitamin K intake for bone and cardiovascular health have found that vitamin K2 supports positive outcomes, whereas K1 did not show the same effects.
 (5)

 Vitamin K2 Benefits